Chamber of Commerce of the Philippine Islands: First Meeting

-The first organizational meeting of the founders was held at the residence of Don Juan Rodriguez on Vives Street in San Nicolas District.
+The first organizational meeting of the founders was held at the residence of Don Juan Rodriguez on Calle Vives in Manila's San Nicolas district.
 It was presided by Don Miguel Velasco.
-In this meeting, the group adopted "Camara de Comercio Filipina" as the name of the organization.
-It was later changed in 1919 to "Chamber of Commerce of the Philippine Islands/Camara de Comercio de las Islas Filipinas".
+In this meeting, the group adopted "Cámara de Comercio de Manila" as the name of the organization.
+It was later changed in 1919 to "Chamber of Commerce of the Philippine Islands / Camara de Comercio de las Islas Filipinas".

 American Period (1903-1946)

 The change of sovereignty in the country from Spanish to American changed the tenor of business in the islands.
 Vicente Madrigal, Juan B. Alegre, Jose V. Ramirez, Alfonso M. Tiaoqui, Vicente P. Genato, Manuel E. Cuyugan, Vicente T. Fernandez and other prominent members of the Camara proved themselves leaders in espousing improved business relations in the Philippines.

-On May 3, 1915, the members of the Camara de Comercio Filipinas amended in Spanish its ESTATUTOS dela Camara de Comercio de las Islas Filipinas, and on June 19, 1915, its ESCRITURA social dela Camara de Comercio de las Islas Filipinas was ratified.
+On May 3, 1915, the members of the Camara de Comercio Filipinas amended its by-laws, and on June 19, 1915, its Escritura Social was ratified.

-By 1919, English began to be used instead of Spanish, thereby the Camara was also officially referred to in documents as the Chamber of Commerce of the Philippine Islands.
+By 1919, English began to be used instead of Spanish, thereby the Cámara was also officially referred to in documents as the Chamber of Commerce of the Philippine Islands.
 On July 17, 1933, During the 3rd session of the 9th Philippine Legislature, the Secretary of Agriculture and Commerce was authorized to sell to the Chamber a land for its building and approved therein on December 6, 1933.
-On September 15, 1934, The Chamber was issued title to its own land, and through the contributions of private businesses, The Chamber's 3-storey building, designed by the architect Juan Arellano, was built and inaugurated in 1937 with Philippine President Manuel Quezon officiating with then-President Aurelio Periquet Sr.
+On September 15, 1934, The Chamber was issued title to its own land, and through the contributions of private businesses, the Chamber's 3-storey building, designed by the architect Juan Arellano, was built and inaugurated in 1937 with Philippine President Manuel Quezon officiating with then-President Aurelio P. Periquet y Ziálcita.

 After the end of World War II, upon the attainment of Philippine independence, on April 6, 1949, the Securities and Exchange Commission of the Department of Commerce and Industry issued a Reconstruction of Records of the Chamber of some lost documents where the Chamber was named as Cámara de Comercio de las Islas Filipinas (and henceforth, Chamber of Commerce of the Philippine Islands).